-Option 2: The District has no food sharing system for food items other than milk and juice.
-Students who do not intend to drink milk or juice received as part of a meal may place the milk/juice in a designated ice-filled cooler located at the end of the service line where another student may retrieve it at no charge.
+Fruit and vegetables to be shared are to be placed into a designated container on the table.3 Milk and juice to be shared are to be placed in an ice-filled cooler.
 Milk and juice may not be taken by another student unless the carton is unopened and was completely covered by ice while in the cooler.
-A student may not return to the cooler to place for sharing or retrieve an item after the student has left the service line.
+A student may not return to the table to place an item for sharing after the student has left the service line.

-At all times, the cooler will be under the supervision of the food service staff.
-Remaining items should be discarded at the end of the meal period, and no item is to remain in the cooler for longer than four (4) hours.
+At all times, the sharing table will be under the supervision of the food service staff.
+Remaining items should be discarded at the end of the meal period, and no item may remain on the table for longer than four (4) hours.